uhh-lt/lt-keyterms/README.md

 * swedish (swe)
 * turkish (tur)

+You need another language?
+Just open an issue in this repository.

 # Creating own reference list

-Languages which are currently not supported or any project specific reference resource can be easily integrated by the following steps:
+Languages which are currently not supported or any project specific reference resource can also be easily integrated by the following steps:

 1. Load a representative language resource, e.g. a 100.000 sentences corpus compiled by the [Leipzig Corpora Collection](http://wortschatz.uni-leipzig.de/en/download)